 After eating junk and sugar all weekend, I opted for a Greek salad with salmon.
 To be honest, I thought the salad wouldn’t be overwhelmingly big.
 I thought it would be a small diner salad.
 When it arrived, it was one of the biggest salads I’ve ever received.
-Even though I had run earlier in the day, I was stuffed afterwards.
-The ingredients were fresh, and it had everything a standard Greek Salad should have including anchovies (my favorite).
-The Greek dressing was good as well.
+Even though I had run earlier in the day, I was stuffed afterward.
+The ingredients were fresh, and it had everything a standard Greek Salad should have, including anchovies (my favorite).
+The Greek dressing was excellent, as well.
 It’s one of the better Greek salads I’ve had.

 For my salad and coffee, the cost was $18.
-For the portion size (normally enough for two people), that is a great value.
+For the portion size (usually enough for two people), that is a great value.